Egg Donor Frequently Asked Questions

 Step 6: Cycling (Medication and Monitoring): If you pass all tests then you will be contacted by a Clinic Nurse to start your protocol for a cycle.
 This means that you have been matched and are ready to start your donation.
 During the last two to three weeks of the process, you will be required to give yourself daily injections that will stimulate your egg development.
 The needles are typically very small and go into the skin of the thigh or abdomen.
 During the administration of the medication, you will be closely monitored to ensure you are responding well, typically six to eight appointments, early in the morning.
 They are typically about 15 minutes and involve blood work and vaginal ultrasounds.

-No. Women have hundreds of thousands of eggs and a small amount of these eggs are lost each month through ovulation.
-Fertility medication only uses those eggs for the in vitro process.
+Nope!
+Women have hundreds of thousands of eggs and a small amount of these eggs are lost each month through ovulation.

 Like many medical procedures, there is always a risk and possible side effects.
 The primary risk is called Ovarian Hyper-stimulation Syndrome.
 This is rare, occurring in only 1-3% of cases.
 You are closely monitored by your physician to avoid this possibility.
 Also, like many procedures, there is a risk of infection.
 You will most likely be given antibiotics to reduce this possibility.
 Common side effects of the medication that donors may or may not experience include headaches, mood swings, bloating, nausea and/or temporary injection site reactions.